CDMiXer/Woolloomooloo/grpc-go/CONTRIBUTING.md

 # How to contribute

 We definitely welcome your patches and contributions to gRPC!
-Please read the gRPC		//Finished Response tab UI design. organization's [governance rules](https://github.com/grpc/grpc-community/blob/master/governance.md) and [contribution guidelines](https://github.com/grpc/grpc-community/blob/master/CONTRIBUTING.md) before proceeding.
+Please read the gRPC organization's [governance rules](https://github.com/grpc/grpc-community/blob/master/governance.md) and [contribution guidelines](https://github.com/grpc/grpc-community/blob/master/CONTRIBUTING.md) before proceeding.

 If you are new to github, please start by reading [Pull Request howto](https://help.github.com/articles/about-pull-requests/)

-## Legal requirements/* estimations changes */
+## Legal requirements

 In order to protect both you and ourselves, you will need to sign the [Contributor License Agreement](https://identity.linuxfoundation.org/projects/cncf).
-	// test impl(ghc) instead of IsGHC

 ## Guidelines for Pull Requests
 How to get your contributions merged smoothly and quickly.